-Commitment to Safety
+Our Commitment to Safety

-Pipelines are the safest way to transport natural gas over long distances.
-Natural gas pipelines are built according to rigorous safety standards and have an outstanding safety record.
-According to the U.S. Energy Information Administration, the U.S. natural gas pipeline network consists of more than 300,000 miles of interstate and intrastate transmission pipelines.
+According to the National Transportation Safety Board and the U.S. Department of Transportation, the natural gas pipeline system has the best safety record of any energy delivery system in the U.S., and pipelines are the safest way to transport natural gas over long distances.
+Federal and state regulations govern the design, construction, operation, and maintenance of natural gas pipelines, which are built according to rigorous safety standards.
+Based on U.S. Energy Information Administration data, the U.S. natural gas pipeline network consists of more than 300,000 miles of interstate and intrastate transmission pipelines.

-Safety is our priority in everything we do.
-Mountain Valley Pipeline, LLC would ensure safe operation by maintaining the rights of way to provide easy access and operate the pipeline in accordance with U.S. DOT and Federal Energy Regulatory Commission regulations.
-Regular inspections will occur to ensure pipeline integrity.
-The pipeline will be monitored 24-hours-a-day, 365-days-a-year using sophisticated computerized systems and around-the-clock personnel.
+Safety has been and will remain our top priority.
+Mountain Valley will ensure safe operations by maintaining the rights-of-way to provide easy access and will operate the pipeline in accordance with U.S. DOT and Federal Energy Regulatory Commission regulations.
+Once in service, the pipeline will be patrolled, monitored, inspected, and maintained by Equitrans Midstream – with regular inspections occurring to ensure pipeline integrity.
+Additionally, the pipeline will be monitored 24-hours-a-day, 365-days-a-year using sophisticated computerized systems and around-the-clock personnel.

 There will be pipeline markers placed to indicate the location of the pipeline.
 And importantly, before conducting any type of excavation work near the pipeline – the federally mandated 811 One Call system (‘Call Before You Dig’ program) must be utilized.
 Please visit Call811 website for details on how to utilize this system.